ieba2/BreakOut/README.md

 # BreakOut
-A game with balls that hit bricks to break them
+A game with balls and bricks